 \section{Introduction}

-Many constructs in social and behavioural sciences are conceptualised to be hierarchically structured, such as psychological traits \citep[e.g.,][]{carroll1993human,deyoung2006higher}, economic factors \citep[e.g.,][]{kose2008understanding,moench2013dynamic}, health outcomes measures \citep[e.g.,][]{chen2006comparison,reise2007role}, and constructs in marketing research \citep[e.g.,][]{sharma2022using}.
+Many constructs in social and behavioural sciences are conceptualized to be hierarchically structured, such as psychological traits \citep[e.g.,][]{carroll1993human,deyoung2006higher}, economic factors \citep[e.g.,][]{kose2008understanding,moench2013dynamic}, health outcomes measures \citep[e.g.,][]{chen2006comparison,reise2007role}, and constructs in marketing research \citep[e.g.,][]{sharma2022using}.
 Hierarchical factor models \citep{brunner2012tutorial,schmid1957development,thomson1939factorial,yung1999relationship}, which include the bi-factor model \citep{holzinger1937bi} as a special case with two factor layers, are commonly used to measure hierarchically structured constructs.
 In these models, hierarchically structured zero constraints are imposed on factor loadings to define the hierarchical factors.

-When the hierarchical factor structure is known or hypothesised a priori, the statistical inference of a hierarchical factor model only requires standard confirmatory factor analysis techniques \citep{brunner2012tutorial}.
+When the hierarchical factor structure is known or hypothesized a priori, the statistical inference of a hierarchical factor model only requires standard confirmatory factor analysis techniques \citep{brunner2012tutorial}.
 However, for many real-world scenarios, little prior information about the hierarchical factor structure is available, so we need to learn this structure from data.
 This analysis is referred to as exploratory hierarchical factor analysis.